jpdong/AISaaS/README.md

 ## License

-This project is licensed under the Open-Launch License - see the [LICENSE](LICENSE) file for details. **Attribution with dofollow link required for all uses.**
+This project is licensed under the AI SaaS License - see the [LICENSE](LICENSE) file for details. **Attribution with dofollow link required for all uses.**

 ## Acknowledgments